 Within a safe, secure and structured environment, you will receive intensive rehabilitation five to six times a week.
 Rehabilitation nursing and access to a physician are available 24 hours a day, seven days a week.

 The interdisciplinary rehabilitation team consists of you and your family or caregiver, and medical, nursing and other rehabilitation specialists.
-Under the direction of Barry Jordan, M.D., M.P.H., a neurologist, the professionals on the team will assess your medical and rehabilitation needs and work with you to establish your individual goals.
+Under the direction of Justin Hill, M.D., a neurologist, the professionals on the team will assess your medical and rehabilitation needs and work with you to establish your individual goals.
 In close collaboration, the team designs and implements your treatment program.

 Throughout your treatment, the entire team meets formally once per week to discuss your progress.
 Family members and caregivers are encouraged to attend and participate in treatment sessions and patient care as appropriate.
 A series of educational lectures and discussions for families and other caregivers on various topics related to brain injury is conducted by team members once a week.